anushaporeddy030697/student_internship_management/README.md

 --> I have gathered information about java script to create dynamic and interactive web content like applications and browsers.

---> We are going to work on designing of prototype 9/8/22
+--> We are going to work on designing of prototype

+9/8/22
-We have drawn a rough sketch about student portal and its dashboard 9/9/22
+We have drawn a rough sketch about student portal and its dashboard

+9/9/22
 We have worked on creating home page and selected background image

 we have drawn rough sketches for the Student, Company and Admin pages.

+9/23/22
+I have learnt few functionalities of Java Script and have referred some webpages for building our company page

 ** Manikanta Arumilli **
 ------------------------